Alija Omanović: Persecution of Serbs

-During the existence of the NDH, Omanović participated in the organisation of the genocide of Serbs.
+During the existence of the NDH, Omanović participated in the genocide of Serbs.

-On 28 and 31 July 1941, Omanović fraudulently invited Serb men aged from 15 to 70 from Vrelo, Gradina and Osredak for work in Germany.
+On 28 and 31 July 1941, he deceitfully invited Serb men aged 15–70 from Vrelo, Gradina and Osredak for work in Germany.
 Around a hundred men responded to his call, only to be imprisoned in Cazin.
-Omanović visited them together with Branko Vojinović from Osredak, a Serb who converted to Islam and became an Ustaše.
+Omanović visited them together with Branko Vojinović from Osredak, a Serb who had converted to Islam and became an Ustaša.
 Omanović conditioned their release with conversion to Islam or Catholicism.
-It was promised that those who would convert to Islam would retain their estate and would receive back all that was taken from them and more, while those who would choose Catholicism would be moved to Ćorkovača.
+It was promised that those who converted to Islam would retain their estate and receive back all that was taken from them and more, while those who would choose Catholicism would be moved to Ćorkovača.
 Men from Gradina and Osredak, advised by Vojinović, decided to convert to Islam, and men from Vrelo converted to Catholicism.
-A Catholic parish priest arrived in Vrelo a month later and was accompanied by thirty Croatian Home Guard soldiers.
+A Catholic parish priest arrived in Vrelo a month later and was accompanied by thirty Home Guards.
 These actually protected the local Serbs from the Muslim Ustaše until 1943, when they all joined the Yugoslav Partisans.

-Unsatisfied with the number of the imprisoned Serbs, Grand Župan Ljubomir Kvaternik ordered the massacre of the Serbs who refused to respond.
-Omanović and his men had already found adequate locations for the disposal of the bodies in Macini Dolovi in Gnjilavac, near hospital and gymnasium in Cazin, and at the Čongur hill.
-On 2 August, Omanović, with the help of Ustaše from Bihać, Bužim, Krupa, and Glina started a campaign against the remaining Serbs in Cazin and its surrounding villages, including: Osredak, Selišta, Krndija, Vrelo, Gradina, Pištaline, Perna, Podgomila, Miostrah, Crnaja, Memić Brdo, Podgredina.
-The Ustaše received support from Muslim civilians, including women and children, from the nearby villages, armed with axes, hoes, scythes and another cold weapon.
+Unsatisfied with the number of the imprisoned Serbs, Grand Župan Ljubomir Kvaternik ordered the massacre of the Serbs who refused to comply.
+Omanović and his men had already found adequate locations for the disposal of bodies in Macini Dolovi in Gnjilavac, near a hospital and gymnasium in Cazin, and at Čongur hill.
+On 2 August, Omanović, with the help of Ustaše from Bihać, Bužim, Krupa and Glina, initiated a campaign against the remaining Serbs in Cazin and its surrounding villages, including: Osredak, Selišta, Krndija, Vrelo, Gradina, Pištaline, Perna, Podgomila, Miostrah, Crnaja, Memić Brdo, Podgredina.
+The Ustaše received support from Muslim civilians, including women and children, from the nearby villages, armed with axes, hoes, scythes and other blunt instruments.
 The Serbs were mainly killed on the spot, with some fleeing and resisting.
 Omanović led the killings, while Hadžić was the main organiser.
-Evner Kapetanović, Kvaternik's trusted man, personally participated in the massacre.
-The local imam, Bećir Borić, continued the massacres of remaining Serbs few days later.
+Kvaternik's confidante Evner Kapetanović personally participated in the massacre.
+The local imam, Bećir Borić, continued the massacres of the remaining Serbs for several days.

 After the massacre, the Ustaše tried to persuade Serbs to return to their villages.
-To convince them, Omanović visited Serb villages with the Serbs who recently converted to Islam, and emphasised the necessity of conversion to Islam or Catholicism.
-Serbs from Tržačka Raštela, 46 people, mostly women and children, responded to the call to return to their homes, converted to Catholicism, but were massacred later by Omanović's men on 22 September 1941.
+To convince them, Omanović visited Serb villages with the Serbs who had recently converted to Islam, and emphasised the necessity of converting to Islam or Catholicism.
+Forty-six Serbs from Tržačka Raštela, mostly women and children, answered the call to return to their homes and converted to Catholicism, but were massacred by Omanović's men on 22 September 1941.